-The major in Sociology provides students with a rigorous understanding of the ways in which social relations and settings shape individual and group experiences and outcomes, with an emphasis on how various forms of inequality are created and propagated through time.
-Reflecting the diversity of social settings that motivate $% \left( 1\right) =\left( 1\right) \left( 1\right) \left($ sociological inquiry, students will enroll in multiple introductorylevel courses.
+The major in sociology provides students with a rigorous understanding of the ways in which social relations and settings shape individual and group experiences and outcomes, with an emphasis on how various forms of inequality are created and propagated through time.
+Reflecting the diversity of social settings that motivate sociological inquiry, students will enroll in multiple introductory-level courses.
 We intend that these foundational courses will help students develop a sociological lens through which they can better understand the baseline determinants of inequality, social order, and change.
 Because the discipline draws on diverse theoretical and methodological tools to engage with these core issues, required course work ensures that students develop expertise in classical and contemporary theoretical concepts as well as both quantitative and qualitative research methods.
 Upper-level seminars provide majors and minors with opportunities to apply these substantive, theoretical, and methodological perspectives to focused and more intensive study of specific sociological topics.
 The major additionally features a capstone experience, which enables students to deploy sociological tools to undertake original work connected with a course-related research project, an internship, or an honors thesis.

-The sections that follow provide a detailed overview of the Sociology major, with an emphasis on providing answers to many of the questions likely to arise at each stage as well as serving as a guide to related opportunities available to our majors and minors.
+The sections that follow provide a detailed overview of the sociology major, with an emphasis on providing answers to many of the questions likely to arise at each stage as well as serving as a guide to related opportunities available to our majors and minors.

-Requirements
+Requirements:

 The major requires the successful completion of 10 courses, distributed as specified below.
 Courses that satisfy major requirements must be completed with a letter grade of C- or better.
-Courses taken on a Pass/Fail basis do not satisfy program requirements.
+Courses taken on a Pass/ Fail basis do not satisfy program requirements.

 - a.
-Introductory requirement (6 credits): Any two 100- or 200-level Sociology courses.
-Students may substitute an upper-level Sociology course for one of their two introductory courses with the written approval of their major advisor. - Theory requirement (3 credits): SOC 3001 Social Theory or SOC 3002 Black Feminist Theory - c.
+Introductory requirement (6 credits total): Any two 100- or 200level sociology courses (Students may substitute an upper-level sociology course for one of their two introductory courses with the written approval of their major advisor.) - b.
+Theory requirement (3 credits): SOC 3001 Social Theory or SOC 3002 Black Feminist Theory - c.
 Methods requirement (6 credits): SOC 3030 Introduction to Research Methods and SOC 3050 Statistics for Sociology Because SOC 3050 Statistics for Sociology draws on specific sociological applications of statistical analyses, we strongly encourage students to enroll in our department's Statistics for Sociology course.
-However, with the written approval of their major advisor, students may substitute SDS 2200, SDS 3200, or a disciplinary statistics course from another social science for

-SOC 3050 Statistics for Sociology.
-Majors who receive approval to fulfill this requirement with a course from another department or university are required to take an additional upper-level Sociology elective in lieu of SOC 3050 Statistics for Sociology.
+However, with the written approval of their major advisor, students may substitute Math 2200, Math 3200, or a disciplinary statistics course from another social science for SOC 3050 Statistics for Sociology.
+Majors who receive approval to fulfill this requirement with a course from another department or university are required to take an additional upper-level sociology elective in lieu of SOC 3050 Statistics for Sociology.